10 June 2016

 The poor attempt at chronology in the yellow highlight doesn’t even make sense.
 It’s another false imputation that Hill travelled with me in Europe.
 When I went to the Continent in 1575, Nicholas Hill was five years old, an age insufficient even to attend the institution which later considered him one of its ‘principal scholars’.

 Hill was included in this history of his alma mater, Merchant-Taylors’ School, as shown above.
 Published in 1812, it was written by the Reverend Harry Bristow Wilson, BD, Second Under-Master, whose bias is obvious and whose narrative skills leave much to be desired.
-(Though he did call me poetical as well as prodigal.)
-I hope that the school employs more competent faculty members these days.
+I hope the school employs more competent faculty members these days, though Wilson did call me poetical as well as prodigal.

 If you want to know more about Hill’s ‘being suspected to comply with certain traytors against King James I’, see my description of this plot and its main character, Robert Basset.